sveltejs/kit/documentation/docs/14-cli.md

 - `vite build` — build a production version of your app
 - `vite preview` — run the production version locally

-However SvelteKit includes its own CLI for creating distributable packages and initialising your project:
+However SvelteKit includes its own CLI for initialising your project:

-### svelte-kit package

-> `svelte-kit package` is currently experimental and is not subject to Semantic Versioning rules.
-Non-backward compatible changes may occur in any future release.

-See [packaging](/docs/packaging). `svelte-kit package` accepts the following options:

-- `-w`/`--watch` — watch files in `src/lib` for changes and rebuild the package

 ### svelte-kit sync